 Buy Now at €3,50 Office Professional Plus 2019.

 As the Shadow Arena closed their gates to the Black Desert Online players the discussion has begun.
 What exactly was the main reason for this action and who develops new content just to delete it a little bit over a month later?
 I mean, this thing really worked.
 For sure not every user was happy about another BR but it still offered great rewards and many players enjoyed it.
 People started talking.
 Many think that you would have to be delusional to believe that they just want to relocate their workers to other projects.

 If you decide to create an expansion to the game that will be constantly updated you assign a team to this project and hire additional programmers if needed.
 You take into consideration that people that you have to reassign from the other projects will not be working on the same thing anymore.
 That being said stating that the development team was deviating from its original direction to work towards this mode sounds like nonsense.

-It is more likely that Shadow Arena is closing due to hacker issue.
+It is more likely that Shadow Arena is closing due to the hacker issue.
 The team didn’t want to or just couldn’t put their time into fighting 3rd party software users.
 If SA was meant as a fair mode where every player had an equal chance of achieving victory, fighting cheats would be the main priority.
-It is certain that in online gaming industry major part of time have to be put into fight against illegal software users.
-It is no different for this Battle Royale as since its release hackers have been working on goldmakers.
+It is certain that in the online gaming industry a major part of the time has to be put into the fight against illegal software users.
+It is no different for this Battle Royale as since its release hackers have been working on gold makers.
 This is very sad to see that these days developers have to delete their own content because they can’t put a fight against dishonest users.

 Was that a good decision?